-When faced with filing for bankruptcy, you may feel confused and have many questions.
-These are best addressed at your initial consultation, but to get you started, here are some answers to questions I am often asked:
+When faced with filing for bankruptcy in Orlando, you may feel confused and have many questions.
+These are best addressed during your initial consultation with an attorney, but to get you started, here are some answers to questions I am often asked:

 No. After filing your bankruptcy petition, you will be required to attend a hearing called a First Meeting of Creditors where a bankruptcy trustee asks you questions about your bankruptcy papers and financial situation, and creditors are permitted to do so as well.
 I will prepare you and accompany you to this meeting.
 But the good news?
 This meeting is over the telephone.
 It is very rare for a client to ever appear in person in court during their case.